-Clive was born in Worcester Park Surrey.
+Clive was born in Worcester Park, Surrey in 1952.

 He first attended a motor race at the age of 6 when he was taken to see the first British Grand Prix to be held after the second world war.